UnderDev/Ai_Project/README.md

 ## Maze Generation
 Maze is created using one of two types of maze generators - Binary Tree or Hunt and Kill
 * Binary Tree adds a bias into the maze by randomly creating passages either north or west but not both
-* Hunt  and Kill create mazes with a long passageways ("river factor".
+* Hunt  and Kill create mazes with a long passageways ("river factor").
 By using the Hunt method, you can create mazes with shorter passageways - Could not quite implement this one

 ### Map Features
 The maze is generated with a number of features included: